Are you happy with you financial heath? Do you have a investment plan?

-If you answered yes you are most certainly not alone.
+If you answered no to both questions you are not alone.

 Once people have learned what I do for a living most of them at some point ask me for advice.

 Questions like – where can I invest my money for a quick short term gain without any risk?
-Are quickly answered with a simple “nowhere” but a lot of times the questions are more fundamental in nature and are more difficult to answer.
+Are quickly answered with a simple ?nowhere? but a lot of times the questions are more fundamental and more difficult to answer.

 There are no general answers to questions like these as each person has different goals and different means to achieve them.

 How and what do you want to achieve

 However what I did a long time ago, to permanently answer all the above questions for me, was to write out an investment plan that clearly states how and what I want to achieve with my investments.

 And I urge you to do the same.

 You can do it quickly and easily.
 And you will benefit hugely as it will give you a solid foundation from which you can make all your financial decisions.

 Please take the time to do this; I know that you have 200 other things that require your attention but this is really important.